 These questions will provide insight into what it will cost to maintain your standard of living in retirement and help you decide a realistic draw down rate.
 Typically, experts recommend withdrawing 4% of your retirement assets or less each year to ensure the money lasts.
 Assuming you have $500,000 in retirement, you could realistically withdraw $20,000 your first year of retirement.
 That amount would shrink incrementally each subsequent year, assuming zero portfolio growth.

-If you take that $20,000 and add in the average retirement benefit of $1,503 from Social Security, that brings your total annual income up to around $38,000.
+If you take that $20,000 and add in the most recent average Social Security benefit of $1,544, that brings your total annual income up to around $38,500.
 That’s assuming, however, that you wait until your full retirement age to claim Social Security benefits.
-Taking Social Security at age 62 would reduce your benefit amount, while delaying benefits until age 70 would increase your payout.
+Taking Social Security at age 62 would reduce your benefit amount, while progressively delaying benefits until age 70 would increase your payout.

 If your estimated retirement budget exceeds your expected retirement income, you may consider relocating to a smaller space or more affordable area to reduce expenses.
 When evaluating budget-friendly retirement spots, consider: